Dual Ascent Diffusion for Inverse Problems: Conclusion

-In this work, we introduce Dual ascent for solving Diffusion model-based inverse problems (\Method), a method achieving better quantitative and qualitative reconstruction results than the state of the art, especially at high measurement noise levels.
-Our method combines optimization in primal and dual spaces and appropriately modifies the $\mathbf{z}$-update of the ADMM loop to efficiently leverage a pretrained diffusion model as a prior, achieving improved perceptual quality while improving measurement consistency and reducing runtime, making \method especially suitable for solving large-scale, complex inverse problems.
+In this work, we introduce \Method, a dual-ascent framework for solving diffusion model-based inverse problems that achieves better quantitative and qualitative reconstruction quality than the state of the art, especially at high measurement noise levels.
+By jointly optimizing in the primal and dual spaces and carefully adapting the ADMM $\mathbf{z}$-update, our approach effectively leverages pretrained diffusion priors to improve perceptual quality, measurement consistency, and runtime. \Method is highly robust to noise and computationally efficient, making it practical for solving large-scale, complex inverse problems.
+Future work includes extending the framework to higher-dimensional data, such as 3D or video representations, which presents additional challenges and opportunities.

-\paragraph{Limitations and Future Work.} While our work demonstrates promising results for pixel-space diffusion models, an extension to latent diffusion models would be an interesting avenue of future work \cite{latentdiff,resample}.
-Furthermore, extending our approach to higher-dimensional data, such as 3D or video representations presents valuable directions with additional challenges.

-\paragraph{Conclusion.} With our work, we contribute to the growing community efforts on solving inverse problems robustly, with strong adherence to the observations and using state-of-the-art diffusion-based priors.